Germany's Scholz urges Xi to exert influence on Russia

 Scholz also met with Premier Li Keqiang, who nominally has responsibility over China's economy.

-In an article for the German daily Frankfurter Allgemeine Zeitung, Scholz said he was traveling to Beijing “precisely because business as usual is not an option in this situation."

-Scholz’s messages will face close scrutiny, particularly at home where some have criticized him for normalizing China's behavior.
+At home, some have criticized Scholz for normalizing China's behavior.
 While his nearly year-old government has signaled a departure from predecessor Angela Merkel’s firmly trade-first approach, his trip follows domestic discord over a Chinese shipping company’s major investment in a container terminal in Germany's crucial port of Hamburg.

-With China still imposing tough COVID-19 restrictions, his delegation is moving in an anti-virus bubble, undergoing testing and won’t stay in Beijing overnight.
+With China still imposing tough COVID-19 restrictions, his delegation moved in an anti-virus bubble, undergoing testing and not staying in Beijing overnight.
 At just 11 hours, it is the shortest trip ever to China by a German leader.
-The aircrew who brought him to Beijing flew to South Korea to wait out the visit and avoid having to be quarantined.

-German officials say the trip is intended to probe where China is going and what forms of cooperation are possible.
+German officials say the trip sought to probe where China is going and what forms of cooperation are possible.

 Associated Press reporter Geir Moulson contributed to this story from Berlin.